haesleinhuepf/napari-accelerated-pixel-and-object-classification/README.md

 ### Surface Vertex Classification (SVeC)

-When using napari-APOC in combination with [napari-process-points-and-surfaces](https://github.com/haesleinhuepf/napari-process-points-and-surfaces), one can also classify vertices.
-Therefore, use for example the menu `Measurement > Surface quality table (vedo, nppas)` and the menu `Surfaces > Annotate surface manually (nppas)` for manual annotations.
+When using napari-APOC in combination with [napari-process-points-and-surfaces>=0.3.3](https://github.com/haesleinhuepf/napari-process-points-and-surfaces), one can also classify vertices.
+Therefore, use for example the menu `Measurement > Surface quality table (vedo, nppas)` to determine quantitative measurements and the menu `Surfaces > Annotate surface manually (nppas)` for manual annotations.
 It is recommended to annotate the entire surface with value 1 as background, and specific regions of interest with integer numbers > 1.
 After measurements have been extracted and annotations were made, start SVeC from the `Surfaces > Surface vertex classification (custom properties, APOC)` menu.
 It can be used like the Object Classifier explained above.